Rabbi Hara Person

 Rafael Chaiken is the Director of CCAR Press.
 In this role, he oversees the CCAR’s book publications, journal, certificates, apps, and Visual T’filah.
 He was previously the editor for Jewish studies, film studies, and philosophy at the State University of New York Press.
 His books have been winners/finalists for the National Jewish Book Awards, Jordan Schnitzer Book Awards, Foreword Indies Book of the Year, Independent Publisher Book Awards, and Canadian Jewish Literary Awards.

 Originally from Albany, Rafael is a graduate of the Hebrew Academy of the Capital District.
 He holds a bachelor’s degree from Brown University and a master’s from the University at Albany, both in history.
 His book reviews have appeared in the Journal of Electronic Publishing and Publishing Research Quarterly.
-He has delivered presentations on publishing at the US Holocaust Memorial Museum, Association for Jewish Studies, University at Albany, and SUNY New Paltz.
+He has delivered presentations on publishing at the US Holocaust Memorial Museum, Association for Jewish Studies, University at Albany, and the Association of Reform Jewish Educators.
 He also served as chair of the Association of University Presses Professional Development Committee.

 David Kasakove

-David Kasakove is Senior Advisor for Ethics for the Central Conference of American Rabbis.
+David Kasakove is Director of Rabbinic Ethics for the Central Conference of American Rabbis.
 David is an attorney with over 25 years of litigation experience, most recently as senior counsel and partner at Bryan Cave Leighton Paisner LLP, where he focused his practice on dispute resolution concerning the fiduciary duties of trustees, executors, and partners.
 He also did extensive pro bono work representing refugees seeking asylum.